socketry/utopia/documentation/pages/wiki/your-first-page/content.md

 	'/' => '/welcome/index'
 ```

 This page includes a basic overview of Utopia.
-Most of it's standard HTML, except for the outer `<page>` tag.
+Most of it's standard HTML, except for the outer `<content:page>` tag.
 Utopia uses the name `page` to lookup the file-system hierarchy.
 First, it looks for `/welcome/_page.xnode`, and then it looks for `/_page.xnode` which it finds.
-This page template includes a tag `<content/>` which is replaced with the inner body of the `<page>` tag.
+This page template includes a tag `<utopia:content/>` which is replaced with the inner body of the `<content:page>` tag.
 This recursive lookup is the heart of Utopia.

 ## Links